 Students will create a dance based on an original theme or idea.
 They will present the dance to the class.
 Students will explain the artistic intention behind their dances and how movement choices were informed by the intent.

 This assessment is designed to allow students a wide range of choice in themes or ideas but could be adapted to align with cross-curricular initiatives.
 Care should be taken to make sure that a narrower focus is still broad enough to allow several possible artistic intentions on the part of the student.
-For example, while “nature” would be a broad enough topic, “pond ecosystems” might be too narrow.This item has not yet been field-tested.
+For example, while “nature” would be a broad enough topic, “pond ecosystems” might be too narrow.This item has not been field-tested by Michigan teachers.

 Students will create a movement phrase with 32 counts consistent with the style and intent of a specific dance idiom/style, and then teach it to a partner to develop an ensemble phrase.This item has not yet been field-tested.

 Following a peer critique, students will choose at least one piece of feedback to apply and rework in choreography.This item has been voluntarily field-tested by Michigan teachers with a non-representative sample of students.exemplars field-tested

 Student will create, as a solo, a movement phrase that uses a specific choreographic device/structure.This item has not yet been field-tested.

 Students will collaborate in small groups of three to five to create a short dance piece.
 Dancers’ collaborative efforts will be scored based on the rubric provided.
 For this assessment, students should be familiar with the add-on strategy in which each student is responsible for teaching his or her movement to a group.
 When rehearsing, students will always go back to the beginning, adding on the new movements.This item has been voluntarily field-tested by Michigan teachers with a non-representative sample of students.exemplars field-tested